avaneev/biteopt/README.md

 This library is used by:

-Please drop me a note at aleksey.vaneev@gmail.com and I will include a link to your product to the list of users.
+Please drop me a note at aleksey.vaneev@gmail.com and I will include a link to your project to the list of users.